ROH-0001/TechnicalChallenge/.ipynb_checkpoints/README-checkpoint.md

 **The application uses an in-memory database, so changes will not be persisted between executions.**

-## Please scroll to the bottom to see my notes!

 ## The Exercise
 Complete as many of the tasks below as you feel comfortable with.
 These are split into 4 levels of difficulty
 * **Standard** - Functionality that is common when working as a web developer